 - 1. Gate pin 9 with chip select. - Use a slow rise and fall time non inverting buffer such as a CMOS to drive pin 9.
 If this choice is made, similar CMOS should drive the write and read strobes to avoid timing conflicts.

-Use an external oscillator and drive pin 10 with a low impedance device (CMOS or transistor), leave pin 11 open circuit.
+- 3. Use an external oscillator and drive pin 10 with a low impedance device (CMOS or transistor), leave pin 11 open circuit. - 4.
+Connect all oscillator components as close as possible to pins 10 and 11.